 Even though a lot of his misfortune throughout the movie is Played for Laughs and Laser-Guided Karma for his screw-up in Infinity War, you can't help but feel bad for Star-Lord for all the crap he had to deal with in the film's finale.
 He's kicked in the groin three times by 2014 Gamora who had yet to meet him, while the Gamora he knew is still dead and lost forever.
 And he's still treated with no respect by the rest of the Guardians once Thor joins the team.

 Scott Lang.
 After everything he's been through, he finally gets to mend his relationship with Hope, spend quality time with his daughter and be part of a successful business venture with the wombats.
 And then he gets stuck in the Quantum Realm after the Pyms are dusted off.
 Although he only was stuck in there for 5 hours, 5 years have actually passed.
-While thankfully, his daughter Cassie has survived, but now she is a teenager, while Scott has essentially become a Disappeared Dad.
+While thankfully, his daughter Cassie has survived, but now she is a teenager, while Scott has essentially become a Disappeared Dad (again, considering his time in prison in the first film).
 And while he does come up with a plan to undo the damage Thanos has done, he still gets almost No Respect from the other Avengers and ends up being a bigger Butt-Monkey than Star-Lord by virtue of being a main character this time.
 Thankfully, unlike Star-Lord, his Love Interest does come back to life and in the end he is seen spending time with Hope and a grown-up Cassie again.

-A lot of people are ridiculing the fauxhawk that Clint is donning in the film.
+A lot of people ridiculed the fauxhawk that Clint is donning in the film.